 Never forget to add a bold call for action and frame on your QR code like "scan to see more details," as you need people to scan it.

-Right now, QR codes can function in various ways, so don’t expect your audience to intuitively understand the purpose of yours.
+Right now, QR codes can function in various ways, so don't expect your audience to understand the purpose of your QR codes intuitively.

-Instead, place a call to action to give an idea of what your QR code is in order to attract the attention of your audience.
+Instead, place a call to action to give an idea of what your QR code is all about to attract your audience's attention.